-Jenny has an Oxford degree in languages and spent four years teaching at the University of Florence.
-She set up the riding centre because she wanted to transmit to others her love of horses and the Tuscan countryside.
-She is quite knowledgeable about the local history, art and architecture as well as the flora and fauna.
+This is Jenny Bawtree, the proper who has an Oxford degree in languages and spent four years teaching English at the University of Florence before founding Rendola Riding in 1969.
+She set up the riding centre because she wanted to transmit to others her love of riding and the Tuscan countryside.
+She is very knowledgeable about local history, art and architecture,as well as the flora and fauna.

 “Jenny, let me say right off, was the best leader of a ride I’ve ever experienced – and my experience of such rides is by now fairly extensive.
 She was knowledgeable about everything local and Tuscan: the birds, the plants and flowers, the cuisine, the agriculture, the history, the art and so on.
 One of our number was a cyclist and went on her own excursions that were mapped out for her in advance.
 The fact that Jenny are her staff could make a non-rider comfortable says a lot for the fact that the whole place is geared to making any guest’s time there very special and memorable… Jenny shaped the way in which I enjoyed my first encounter with Italy and I feel great gratitude to her.”